o-william-white/Enset_tGBS/README.md

 ### Raxml

-Maximum likelihood tree eatimation with raxml-ng.
+Maximum likelihood tree estimation with raxml-ng.
 We analyse the dataset with a read length of 80 and a single snp per locus.

 ```
 # set dir